“So, what all these represent is an argument over unresolved contradictions in the real world.”

 “How can anybody know that there is a heaven… that they are going somewhere?”

-Living legend Larry King bring the hard question to the arena: Belief in the afterlife.
-Professor Neil deGrasse Tyson‘s thoughts on the topic blend into this Rocksteady instrumental, following a delightful duet by Stranger Cole and Gladstone ‘Gladdy’ Anderson from the early 70s.
+Living legend Larry King brings the hard question to the arena: Belief in the afterlife.
+Professor Neil deGrasse Tyson‘s thoughts on the topic blend into this Rocksteady instrumental, following a delightful duet by Stranger Cole and Gladstone ‘Gladdy’ Anderson.

 Make Good / Version by Stranger Cole and Gladstone ‘Gladdy’ Anderson.
 Written by W.T.
 Cole.
 Produced by Stranger Cole.
 Published by Stranger Soul Cole.
 Voices: Joe Rogan, from Joe Rogan Experience with Sam Harris → Neil DeGrasse Tyson and Larry King, from Larry King Now →, →.
 Madalyn Murray O’Hair on The Donahue Show →.
 Additional production by Tuff Kaya.